codejsha/algorithm-examples/README.md

 **Examples**

-- Binary search: [python](https://github.com/codejsha/algorithm-examples/tree/main/python-algorithm/algorithm/search) | Binary search is a search algorithm that finds the position of a target value within a sorted array.
+- Binary search: [python](python-algorithm/algorithm/search) | Binary search is a search algorithm that finds the position of a target value within a sorted array.
-- Find k-th smallest/largest element in an array (`FindKthSmallestElement`): [c++](https://github.com/codejsha/algorithm-examples/tree/main/cpp-algorithm/src/search) | Find the k-th smallest/largest element in an array using the quickselect algorithm.
+- Find k-th smallest/largest element in an array (`FindKthSmallestElement`/`FindKthLargestElement`), EPI#11.8: [c++](https://github.com/codejsha/algorithm-examples/tree/main/cpp-algorithm/src/search) | Find the k-th smallest/largest element in an array using the quickselect algorithm (`QuickSelectAlgorithm`).
-- Find the minimum and maximum elements in an array (`FindMinMax`): [c++](https://github.com/codejsha/algorithm-examples/tree/main/cpp-algorithm/src/search)
+- Find the minimum and maximum elements in an array (`FindMinMax`), EPI#11.7: [c++](https://github.com/codejsha/algorithm-examples/tree/main/cpp-algorithm/src/search)
-- Integer square root (`ComputeIntegerSquareRoot`): [c++](https://github.com/codejsha/algorithm-examples/tree/main/cpp-algorithm/src/search) | Compute the integer square root of a given integer.
+- Integer square root (`ComputeIntegerSquareRoot`), EPI#11.4: [c++](https://github.com/codejsha/algorithm-examples/tree/main/cpp-algorithm/src/search) | Compute the integer square root of a given integer.
 This function returns the largest integer whose square is less than or equal to the given integer.
 - Linear search: [python](https://github.com/codejsha/algorithm-examples/tree/main/python-algorithm/algorithm/search) | Linear search is a search algorithm that compares x successively with each term of the list until a match is found.
+- Quick select algorithm (`QuickSelectAlgorithm`): [c++](https://github.com/codejsha/algorithm-examples/tree/main/cpp-algorithm/src/search) | QuickSelect is an algorithm used to select the k-th smallest (or largest) element in an unordered list of elements.
-- Search a sorted array for entry equal to its index (`SearchEntryEqualToItsIndex`): [c++](https://github.com/codejsha/algorithm-examples/tree/main/cpp-algorithm/src/search)
+- Search a sorted array for entry equal to its index (`SearchEntryEqualToItsIndex`), EPI#11.2: [c++](https://github.com/codejsha/algorithm-examples/tree/main/cpp-algorithm/src/search)
 - Search a sorted array for the first greater than a key (`SearchFirstGreaterThanKey`): [c++](https://github.com/codejsha/algorithm-examples/tree/main/cpp-algorithm/src/search)
-- Search a sorted array for the first occurrence of a key (`SearchFirstOfKey`): [c++](https://github.com/codejsha/algorithm-examples/tree/main/cpp-algorithm/src/search)
+- Search a sorted array for the first occurrence of a key (`SearchFirstOfKey`), EPI#11.1: [c++](https://github.com/codejsha/algorithm-examples/tree/main/cpp-algorithm/src/search)
-- Search a cyclically sorted array for the smallest element (`SearchSmallestElementInCyclicallySortedArray`): [c++](https://github.com/codejsha/algorithm-examples/tree/main/cpp-algorithm/src/search)
+- Search a cyclically sorted array for the smallest element (`SearchSmallestElementInCyclicallySortedArray`), EPI11.3: [c++](https://github.com/codejsha/algorithm-examples/tree/main/cpp-algorithm/src/search)
-- Search in a 2D sorted array(matrix) (`SearchSortedMatrix`): [c++](https://github.com/codejsha/algorithm-examples/tree/main/cpp-algorithm/src/search) | Search in a 2D sorted array(matrix) for a given element.
+- Search in a 2D sorted array(matrix) (`SearchSortedMatrix`), EPI11.6: [c++](https://github.com/codejsha/algorithm-examples/tree/main/cpp-algorithm/src/search) | Search in a 2D sorted array(matrix) for a given element.

 [:arrow_up_small: back to toc](#table-of-contents)

-### :abc: Sort
+### :abc: SORT

 **C++ declaration/methods**